 Compared to the Competition

-If you live in one of the 10 states that Fifth Third Bank serves, have good credit or better, and want an everyday rewards card, the Trio Card is a solid choice.
+If you have good credit or better and want an everyday rewards card, the Trio Card is a solid choice.
 But it’s not the only good option available.
 Below, you can see how it compares to some other notable rewards cards.

 TRIO® Credit Card from Fifth Third Bank